thekarlbrown/ChangeTheWorld/README.md

 --- README ---

-I am developing an Android app that utilizes a MySQL database on this server to enable the sharing, group evaluation, improvement and implementation of new ideas and innovation.
+I developed an Android app that utilizes a MySQL database and PHP Web API to enable the sharing, group evaluation, improvement and implementation of new ideas and innovation.

 This android application was my first attempt at full stack development and it has been an incredible experience!